kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/README.md

 Highlight the information about the data using describe funciton in python to see the summary of each attribute.
 ![Describe Attributes](https://github.com/kmieluu/Fisher-s-Iris-Data-Set---PandS-2019-Project/blob/master/Images/attrdescr.PNG)

+Below is information about each of species.
+We can interprete what's below as follows:
+Iris Setosa sepal length
+* measured 50 times
+* on average the length was about 5cm long (with minimum value 4.3cm and maximum 5.8cm)
+* standard deviation of the observation is 35.25%
+* Given percentile values (quantile 1, 2 and 3 respectively) of all numeric values in a column (or series)

 ##  Visualisation of Data